 This is especially key if you're upping your workouts.
 "The top protein rule to remember is that the more active you are, the more protein you need," says nutritionist and protein expert Kim McDevitt, MPH, RD.
-But recent research suggests that it's not just about how much protein you're eating but when you're eating it too.
-And that's where something called "protein pacing" comes in.
+But recent research suggests that it's not just about how much protein you're eating, but actually when you're eating it, too.
+And that's where the idea of "protein pacing" comes in.

 It's a pretty straightforward concept—it just means that you're staggering your protein intake throughout the day in order to properly fuel your body.
-But the science shows that practicing this conscious decision—particularly when used with a few other fitness strategies—can result in optimal fat burn and fitness gains.
+But the science shows that practicing this conscious decision—particularly when used in tandem with a few other fitness strategies—can result in optimal fat burn and fitness gains.
 In a recent study, researchers at Skidmore College monitored 50 physically fit men and women, and split them into two groups.
-Both groups followed the same exercise routine of resistance exercise, interval sprints, stretching, and endurance exercise, also known as the RISE method.
-But only one group adopted protein pacing into their routine, while the other did not.
+Both groups followed the exact same exercise routine of resistance exercise, interval sprints, stretching, and endurance exercise, also known as the RISE method.
+But only one group adopted protein pacing as part of their routine, while the other did not.

-The results were rather telling and speak to the huge impact that diet has over our physicality.
+The results were rather telling, and speak to the huge impact that diet has over our physical being.
 Even though both groups were following the same intensive exercise routine, the protein-pacing group had more fitness gains, lost more belly fat, and had better lean body mass.

-According to one of the study's lead scientists, Paul Arciero, adopting the strategy at home is actually pretty simple: You'll want to aim for 20 grams of protein, four to six times per day.
-"Consuming protein this way stimulates protein synthesis in the cells, which is just a fancy way of saying the production of healthy, lean muscle mass," Arciero tells Health, adding that protein pacing also gives your metabolism a boost and keeps your appetite satisfied to boot.
+According to one of the study's lead scientists, Paul Arciero, adopting the strategy at home and without professional help is actually pretty simple: You'll want to aim for 20 grams of protein, four to six times per day.
+"Consuming protein this way stimulates protein synthesis in the cells, which is just a fancy way of saying the production of healthy, lean muscle mass," Arciero tells Health, adding that protein pacing gives your metabolism a boost and keeps your appetite satisfied to boot.